Dr. Kecia Brooks-Smith Lowe

 Vinyasa Yoga Instructor (RYT 200)

 I started practicing yoga consistently after graduating with my undergraduate degree in Studio Art in 2008.
-Once I moved to busy New York I found myself searching for a space to find or, perhaps better, create traquility.
+Once I moved to busy New York I found myself searching for a space to find or, perhaps better, create tranquility.
 This desire, plus my need for pain management for a lower back problem lead me to the door of a yoga studio.
 In December 2009, I earned my certification to teach Vinyasa yoga from Yoga to the People, a studio run solely by student donations in New York.
 Before moving back to Grenada, I taught yoga to my fellow teachers at a charter school in Harlem, NY and incorporated it into many of my lessons from math to science to reading.
+I have also taught yoga to employees at the Trinidad and Tobago Bureau of Standards and University of the West Indies, St. Augustine.
 My drive to teach yoga goes hand in hand with my passion for social justice and community development.
 For me, yoga is an incredible tool of transformation on an individual and collective level.
 It fosters strong, healthy, balanced people with the compassionate to love and support each other.
+I am also co-founder and director of Groundation Grenada.